The Card of The Day: The Six of Pentacles

-The Six of Pentacles represents generosity, and hospitality.
-This card reminds you that your true quality as a person is not measured by how much you impress the powerful and influential people of society.
-Instead, it is measured by how you treat the outcasts, the penniless, and the “least of these.”
-When you show kindness to those who you would probably gain “nothing” from, you may find that you walk away with a gift far greater.
+The Six of Pentacles represents compassion, generosity, and hospitality.
+It is a card that depicts good deeds and the concept of good karma.
+This card reminds you that the true quality of a person is not measured by how much they impress the powerful and influential people of society.
+Instead, it is measured by how they treat the people who they stand nothing to gain from.
+When you show kindness and generosity to those who you would probably gain “nothing” from, you may find that you walk away with a gift far greater.

 Does “tunnel vision” get in the way of noticing the light within the people around you?
-Do you think that “those bums should just get a job, and take care of themselves!,” since you never got a free pass?
-Does making eye-contact and smiling at strangers frighten you, causing you to shut down and ackwardly pull out your phone?
+Do you think that “those bums should just get a job and take care of themselves!” since you never got a free pass?
+Does making eye-contact and smiling at strangers frighten you, causing you to avoid connecting with others?

 He also knows a secret from his youth.
-That angels actually disguise themselves as the poor all the time, waiting to bless those who stop, and notice the light in their eyes.
+That angels disguise themselves as social outcasts all the time, waiting to bless those who stop, and notice the light in their eyes.

-There are myths, fairy tales, and religious stories stretching far back into human history with the same theme.
+There are myths, fairy tales, and religious stories that stretch back far into human history with the same theme.
 A test is presented to someone who has “everything.”
 A god, fairy, or an angel, appears before the fortunate individual, disguised as a beggar.
-If the the individual treats the beggar kindly, they are given some sort of magical assistance (like Cinderella going to the ball).
-If however, the wealthy person treats the beggar as worthless, something terrible happens.
+If the individual treats the beggar kindly, they are given some sort of magical assistance (like Cinderella going to the ball).
+If, however, the wealthy person treats the beggar as worthless, something terrible happens.
 They undergo a horrible transformation.
 Their “outsides” reflect the ugly they harbor within.
 Remember "Beauty and the Beast?"